Bosnia and Herzegovina–Croatia relations: Nuclear waste disposal site in Trgovska Gora

-Bosnia and Herzegovina objects to Croatia's plans to build a radioactive waste disposal site across the border in Trgovska Gora, Dvor (former Cerkezovac barracks).
+Bosnia and Herzegovina objected to Croatia's plans to build a radioactive waste disposal site across the border in Trgovska Gora, Dvor (former Cerkezovac barracks) in 2021.

 Pollution from the Brod fuel refinery

-Croatia complains about the cross-border impact of pollution from the fuel refinery in Brod (BiH), owned by Russian state-owned company Zarubezhneft.
+The Croatian government has raised concerns about the cross-border impact of pollution from the fuel refinery in Brod (BiH), owned by Russian state-owned company Zarubezhneft.
 After an explosion incident on 9 October 2018 that left one person dead and ten injured, the refinery ceased operations.
 The company has not announced its shutdown, but the refinery remains closed down as of 2022.

 Economic development

 Transport

 As Bosnia and Herzegovina and Croatia each share the largest part of their border with the other (932 km), they have participated in numerous joint ventures aimed at providing a regional economic uplift.
 One of such projects is the widening of Pan-European Corridor Vc (E73) to freeway standards.
 Although extending to the Adriatic Sea all the way from Budapest, the capital of Hungary, Corridor Vc (in Bosnia and Herzegovina designated as A1) is purported to bear most importance for Bosnia and Herzegovina as its longest turnpike (at 340 km) and a national project of sorts.
 It passes through Croatia at two stretches: one in eastern Slavonia near Osijek and Đakovo (A5) and the other at the coast near Ploče and Metković (A10).
 Croatia and Bosnia and Herzegovina have so far co-operated in building a bridge over Sava River near Svilaj, Croatia, which connects the northern end of Corridor Vc to the southern end of Croatian A5.